basho/basho_docs/source/languages/en/riak/dev/using/basics.md

 // and so on
 ```

-You can also view this bucket information through any browser by going to `http://localhost:8098/buckets/test/props`
+You can also view a bucket information's through any browser by going to `http://localhost:8098/buckets/<bucket>/props`. {{#2.0.0+}}You can see which bucket properties are associated with a specific bucket type in the browser as well, by going to `http://localhost:8098/types/<type>/props`.{{/2.0.0+}}

-So, that's the basics of how the [[HTTP API]] works, along with some sample code from some of the official Riak [[client libraries]].
-An in-depth reading of the HTTP API page is highly recommended, as it will give you details on the headers, parameters, status, and other details that you should keep in mind, even when using a client library.
+So, that's the basics of how the most essential Riak key/value operations work, along with some sample code from a few of our official Riak [[client libraries]].
+In addition to this tutorial, an in-depth reading of the HTTP API page is highly recommended, as it will give you details on the headers, parameters, status, and other details that you should keep in mind, even when using a client library.